tumagonx/nwjs_docs_old/Building-node-webkit.md

 Mac ia32: export GYP_DEFINES='host_arch=ia32'
 Linux ia32: export GYP_DEFINES='clang=0'

+You can view the official build environment settings and commands in the build log here: http://buildbot-master.node-webkit.org:8010/waterfall

 ##Tips
 1. You can specify what project files to generate through `GYP_GENERATORS`.
 And you can export it in `~/.bashrc` etc.For example, if you want to use `make`:
 ````